-Select_Seat(Reservation'Class(R)); -- redispatch end Make;
+Select\Seat(Reservation'Class(R)); -- redispatch end Make;

-Observe that we know that the component NR.Seat_Sort must exist because this is a nice reservation or derived from it.
+Observe that we know that the component NR.Seat\Sort must exist because this is a nice reservation or derived from it.
 Naturally enough all seats are window or aisle seats in nice and posh categories.

-1 We could not declare the function Further with Shape as parameter and result because it has a controlling result and would prevent further extension from the partial view.
+We could not declare the function Further with Shape as parameter and result because it has a controlling result and would prevent further extension from the partial view.
 But the class wide version taking Shape'Class is acceptable.

+'''

-Exercise 14.7 procedure Initialize(K: in out Key) is begin K.Code := 0; end Initialize;
+procedure Adjust(Object: in out Thing) is

+begin

+The_Count := The_Count + 1;

+end Adjust;

+'''

-- 1 procedure Adjust(Object: in out Thing) is begin The_Count := The_Count + 1; end Adjust; The procedures Initialize and Finalize are as before. - 2 The type Key and the control procedures could be - type Key is new Limited_Controlled with record Code: Key_Code; end record;
+The procedures Initialize and Finalize are as before.

+2 The type Key and the control procedures could be

+type Key is new Limited\Controlled with record Code: Key\Code;

+procedure Initialize(K: in out Key) is begin K.Code := 0;

+end Initialize;

-procedure Finalize(K: in out Key) is begin Return Kev(K);
+procedure Finalize(K: in out Key) is begin Return Key(K);